-MAT 122 Algebra/Trigonometry II 2 2 0 3 Prerequisites: MAT 121 or MAT 161 or MAT 171 or MAT 175 Corequisites: None
+MAT 122 Algebra/Trigonometry II 3 Prerequisites: MAT 121 or MAT 161 or MAT 171 or statistics, and systems of equations.

-This course extends the concepts covered in MAT 121 to include additional topics in algebra, function analysis, trigonometry, and systems of equations.
-Topics include translation and scaling of functions, Sine Law, Cosine Law, complex numbers, vectors, statistics, and systems of equations.
 Upon completion, students should be able to demonstrate an understanding of the use of technology to solve problems and to analyze and communicate results.
 This course may meet the SACS mathematics requirement for AGE, AAS, DIP, or CER programs.